suixinsuo/olympus-protocol/docs/B2B/OlympusIndex.md

 ####  Description

-Call the function to get the underlying tokens with amounts, tokens that have been all sold will not be returned.
+Call the function to get the actual active tokens with amounts, tokens that have been all sold will not be returned.

 ####  Returns

-> Two Arrays {[Tokens],[Amounts]} of the same length, where the token at the position 0 have the amount at the position 0.
+> Array of the actual active tokens with amounts.

 ####  Example code